aws-amplify/amplify-js/docs/media/authentication_guide.md

 // To setup TOTP, first you need to get a `authorization code` from Amazon Cognito
 // `user` is the current Authenticated user Auth.setupTOTP(user).then((code) => {
-    // You can directly display the `code` to the user or convert it to a QR code to be scanned
+    // You can directly display the `code` to the user or convert it to a QR code to be scanned.
-    // for example you can produce a string which can be used to produce the QR code
+    // E.g., use following code sample to render a QR code with `qrcode.react` component:
+    //      import QRCode from 'qrcode.react';
     //      const str = "otpauth://totp/AWSCognito:"+ username + "?secret=" + code + "&issuer=" + issuer;
-    // and render it by
-    // import QRCode from 'qrcode.react';
     //      <QRCode value={str}/>
 });

 // ...